xmeng1/shibboleth-identityprovider/custom/README.txt

 2.2 Build File Properties
   The build file supports the following properties on a per-extension basis.
-    ext.name - [REQUIRED] The name of your resulting extension jar file (.jar will be appended to the name) gen.ext.docs - [Optional] This controls whether Java docs will be generated for your extension.
+    ext.name - [REQUIRED] The name of your resulting extension jar file (.jar will be appended to the name) ext.install.etc - [Optional] Set to 'true' if you want the files in the 'etc' directory copied to the IDP_HOME/etc or SP_HOME/etc directory.
+This will overwrite existing files. gen.ext.docs - [Optional] This controls whether Java docs will be generated for your extension.
 A value of "true" will result in them being generated, any other value will result in them not being generated, if this property is missing